inyourwalls/Blossom/README.md

 It uses as much battery as a normal live photo.

-However, if you decide to loop the video, it`ll consume some additional battery.
+However, if you decide to loop the video, it will consume some additional battery.

 ### Can the video be longer than 5 seconds?